 Crooked Creek Vodka

-This Vodka is different than most vodkas - ours is distilled from Catawba grapes (wine) from Lake Erie AVA and freeze filtered.
-It is not flavored or infused with grapes.
-Our vodka is the first vodka produced in Northwestern Pennsylvania.
-It has citrusy forward aromas and crisp taste with delicate tones of anisette and crème brulee on the palate.
-Crooked Creek is a meandering stream from the south end of Pymatuning Lake that runs by Hartstown, Adamsville, and arrives at Greenville where it joins the Shenango River then merges with the Ohio River.
+Crooked Creek Vodka is different than most vodkas - ours is distilled from Catawba grapes from Lake Erie Appellation and cold filtered (10F).
+It has citrusy forward aromas and a crisp taste with delicate tones of anisette and crème brulee on the palate.
+Crooked Creek is the eastern boundary line of West Fallowfield Township.
+This meandering stream drains the south end of Pymatuning Lake & Marsh and runs by Hartstown, Adamsville, and Greenville where it joins the Shenango River that flows to the Ohio River.

-Our un-aged white brandy is similar to a Peruvian-Chilean pisco and French eau de vie, except ours is single-distilled from vidal grapes of Lake Erie.
-Vidal grapes used in our brandy was developed for use in the production of Cognac and has parentage from Ugni Blanc.
-Cussewago Blanc is the first legal distilled spirit produced in Northwestern Pennsylvania since prohibition.
-This refined spirit has citrusy kick of orange and delicate aromas and flavors of pear, peach, mint, and honey suckle.
-Enjoy as an aperitif or during a meal with smoked fish, caviar, or lemon or lime dishes; or sipped as a bracing palate-cleanser between courses.
-Our white brandy is best consumed in a cocktail sour or with tonic water and a lime.
-The name Cussewago, pronounced “Kos-se-waus-ga," which means big belly, is derived from a creek named by local county Indians for a large black snake that appeared to have swallowed a rabbit.
+Cussewago Blanc is similar to a Peruvian-Chilean Pisco and French eau de vie, except ours is single-distilled from Vidal Blanc grapes from Lake Erie.
+This white brandy has citrusy kick of orange and delicate aromas and flavors of pear, peach, mint, and honey suckle.
+Enjoy as an aperitif or during a meal with smoked fish, caviar, or lemon or lime dishes; or sipped as a bracing palate-cleanser between courses; but it is best consumed in a cocktail.
+The name Cussewago, pronounced “Kos-se-waus-ga," which means big belly, is derived from a creek named by local county Indians.